chedim/petri/README.md

 `id` field is reserved for object identification.

 ## Object Consumption
-Whenever a new object is added, all permutation of its first-order keys are used to generate a set of sha-256 hashes.
+Whenever a new object is added, all permutations of its keys are used to generate a set of sha-256 hashes.
 Hashes that not already present in the dish are then used to lookup funclets that can partially or fully consume that object.
 Then a single matching funclet is randomly passed corresponding values that are removed from the object.
 If, after that operation, the object contains more data, a new attempt to consume it is made.
-Unconsumed data is stored on disk for later consumption.
+Unconsumed by that process data is then matched with multi-object consumers and, finally, any left data is stored on disk for later consumption.

 Whenever a new funclet is created, its argument names are used to generate a sha-256 hash that is used to perform a lookup on previously unconsumed data in order to find the data that can be immediately consumed by the funclet.